zamo752/THT/README.md

 ### Instructions

-- We suggest that you implement your solution in either Python, Java, Ruby or TypeScript.
+- We suggest that you implement your two solutions in two different languages - either Python, TypeScript, Ruby or Java.
 - You're more than welcome to use any programming language and paradigm that you fancy as long as your solution is idiomatic.
 - You are required to include a test suite for your solution.
 - Please include all instructions and scripts necessary to build, test and run your solution on Linux, macOS and Windows operating systems.
-- Please include a Markdown report that specifies and justifies the _worst-case **space** complexity_ of your solution.
+- **Please include a Markdown report that specifies and justifies the _worst-case space complexity_ of your solution.**
-- Please attempt any one option of the alternatives available from below:
+- Please attempt any two options of the alternatives available from below:

 ### Option 1: Say the Number